Eodiscina: Taxonomy

 The Eodiscina are mostly considered the more primitive suborder of the Agnostida, and the Agnostina the more advanced.
 Some scholars do not consider the Agnostina true trilobites, and consequently rejected the idea that they were related to the Eodiscina.
 Consequently, these scientists have proposed to elevate the group to ordinal level, which would thus be called Eodiscida Kobayashi, 1939.

 Origin

 The oldest known eodiscoid is Tsunyidiscus.
 The glabella of Tsunyidiscus is extremely similar to that of Dipharus clarki, and distinct from all other eodiscoids.
 D. clarki is thought to represent an immature stage of the redlichioid Bulaiaspis rather than an eodiscoid.
 This is because of the dominant palpebroocular ridges, extremely long librigenae, and free pleural tips on the pygidium of variable numbers of segments.
 In short: Tsunyidiscus has probably developed through paedomorphosis from Bulaiaspis.
 Alternatively Sinodiscus changyangensis has been considered the most primitive of the Eodiscina.

-Many characters that are divergent from other trilobites may be explained by paedomorphosis, such as the small number of thorax segments and proparian facial sutures, that occur in all trilobites during larval development, while the Eodiscoid abatochroal eye is not unlike early development stages of the holochroal eye, where lenses are also separated.
+Many characters that are divergent from other trilobites may be explained by paedomorphosis, such as the small number of thorax segments and proparian facial sutures, that occur in all trilobites during larval development, while the Eodiscoid abathochroal eye is not unlike early development stages of the holochroal eye, where lenses are also separated.